SixofClubsss/derbnbDesktop/README.md

 Written in Go and using [Fyne Toolkit](https://fyne.io/), derbnbDesktop is built on Dero's private L1.
 Powered by [Gnomon](https://github.com/civilware/Gnomon) and [dReams](https://github.com/dReam-dApps/dReams) packages, derbnbDesktop gives owners and renters a new way to facilitate property management and rental requests in a private manner.

 As well as being its own application, the derbnbDesktop package can be imported for use in other Go/Fyne applications.
-Currently derbnbDesktop is featured as a dApp in [dReams], and DerBnb currently has a web app in development.
+Currently derbnbDesktop is featured as a dApp in [dReams](https://dreamdapps.io), and DerBnb currently has a web app in development.

 ### Features
 - Runs locally on your machine